 How to make oatmeal with egg whites

-- Once the oatmeal is beginning to look semi-cooked (4-6 minutes), add the egg whites and begin to whisk.
-Whisk continuously until egg whites are no longer visible, and the oatmeal is looking very creamy.
+- Once the oatmeal is beginning to look semi-cooked (4-6 minutes of cooking time), add the egg whites and begin to whisk.
+Whisk continuously until egg whites are no longer visible, and the oatmeal is looking like a creamy consistency.

 - Pour into a bowl and enjoy with your favorite toppings!